jindongli-Ai/LLM-Discrete-Tokenization-Survey/README.md

 ## Related Survey

-1. 1988_IEEE Transactions on Communications_Survey_Image Coding Using Vector Quantization：A Review.
+1. 1988_IEEE Transactions on Communications_Survey_Image Coding Using Vector Quantization:A Review.

 2. 1989_IEEE Transactions on Information Theory_Survey_High-Resolution Quantization Theory and the Vector Quantizer Advantage.

 3. 1990_IEEE Transactions on Information Theory_Survey_A Study of Vector Quantization for Noisy Channels.

-4. 1996_TIP_Survey_Advances in Residual Vector Quantization：A  Review.
+4. 1996_TIP_Survey_Advances in Residual Vector Quantization:A  Review.

 5. 1998_IEEE transactions on information theory_Survey_Quantization.